Orsa Lake

 Orsa Lake (Orsasjön) is a lake in the Swedish province Dalarna.
 It is connected to Siljan by a 4 km narrow sound, Moranoret.

 Orsa Lake is 14 km long and 6.5 km wide.
 The lake has an area of 53 km2 and the largest depth reaches to 94 meters.

+The 340 km hiking trail Siljansleden goes around the Orsa and Siljan lakes.